First look at Trump on his big day - CNN Video

 First look at Trump on his big day

-Donald Trump is only hours away from being sworn in as the 45th president of the United States during a historic transfer of power.
+Donald Trump is only hours away from being sworn in as the 45th President of the United States during a historic transfer of power.

 Source: CNN